Restaurant Menu Pricing: Use Math and Psychology to Increase Profit

 • Capitalize on the season: Embrace the seasons — feature fresh, in-season ingredients like lobster dishes when it's prime, allowing you to charge a premium.
 Seasonal produce is usually cheaper to buy in bulk.
 So, you can highlight these seasonal fruits and veggies in dishes on your menu with higher prices which gives you more profits since the food costs are lower.
 Plus, customers are more likely to order items described as “seasonal”.

 • Promote limited-time offers: These offers create a sense of excitement and encourage impulse purchases with limited-time menu items or promotions.
-Think prime rib specials — offering a small amount of product quickly also helps you save on food costs since you save on inventory.
+Think prime rib specials — offering a small amount of product quickly also helps you save on restaurant costs since you save on inventory.

 • Use event pricing: Increase the menu prices of popular bar food during peak sports season or promote deals for low-cost items on game days to increase profits.